 Skip to main content

 Subtitles are useful for everything from helping viewers enjoy content in other languages to keeping the sound quiet to getting some clarity on conversations.
-You can activate them at any time by playing a title, pausing it, and choosing the three-dot Settings Menu from the bottom of the app.
-Here, choose Subtitles and make sure it’s activated.
-You can also select a subtitle language here or switch the app to an entirely different language (albeit from a more limited list).
+You can activate them at any time by playing a title, pausing it, and choosing the little dialogue menu from the bottom right of the app.
+Here, choose Subtitles and activate it.
+You can also select a subtitle language.
+Here you can also select your language for the audio dialogue track, too.

 Turn off annoying notifications